JoshLocke/FS-Laws/Select Committees Act.md

 &nbsp;&nbsp;&nbsp; (b) Except for where expressly permitted by state law or authorized by the Select Committee in a simple-majority vote, any person knowingly redacting or altering any information ordered by a Select Committee shall be punished as set by relevant law.

-&nbsp;&nbsp;&nbsp; (c) A department, agency, or other governmental body head or the Governor may request the Select Committee keep the ordered information confidential and to privately deliver this information to the Select Committee; however, it shall be at the discretion of the Select Committee and its members wether or not to honor the request.
+&nbsp;&nbsp;&nbsp; (c) A department, agency, or other governmental body head or the Governor may request the Select Committee keep the ordered information confidential and to privately deliver this information to the Select Committee; however, it shall be at the discretion of the Select Committee and its members whether or not to honor the request.

 &nbsp;&nbsp;&nbsp; (d) A department, agency, or other governmental body head or the Governor may - within the scope of the law - volunteer classified information to a Select Committee.
 This information must remain classified and may only be distributed beyond the Select Committee if there is a lawful reason and within the scope of the law.